knzm/baobab-trees-wikipedia-human-retrieval-ja/README.md

                 "referrer": number, // The reference ID at which the worker clicked the hyperlink }

+            // Either "page" or "not_found" field exists.

             // Extracted content
             "page": {
-                "title": string, // Title of the Wikipedia article "url": string, // URL of either Wikipedia article or search results
+                "title": string, // Title of the Wikipedia article "url": string, // URL of the Wikipedia article

                 // Either "quote" or "summary" field exists.
                 // Absense of both field means that the page doesn't contain appropriate data.